you-dont-need/You-Dont-Need/README.md

 > People choose popular projects, often not because it applies to their problems.

 - [You don't (may not) need Lodash/Underscore](https://github.com/you-dont-need/You-Dont-Need-Lodash-Underscore) - List of JavaScript methods which you can use natively + ESLint Plugin.
+- [You don't (may not) need Moment.js](https://github.com/you-dont-need/You-Dont-Need-Momentjs) - List of date-fns or native functions which you can use to replace moment.js.
 - [You Don't Need JavaScript](https://github.com/you-dont-need/You-Dont-Need-JavaScript) - CSS is powerful, you can do a lot of things without JS.
 - [You Don't Need GUI](https://github.com/you-dont-need/You-Dont-Need-GUI) - Stop relying on GUI; CLI **ROCKS**.
 - [You Might Not Need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367) - If you're just learning React, don't make Redux your first choice.